StefanLiebenberg/SoyAnnotations/README.md

 #SoyAnnotations

-Annotations for turning soy classes into SoyData and rendering straight to templates.
+Annotations for turning classes into SoyData and rendering straight to templates.

 ##Maven: